-Now this may sound confusing and complicated, but really it is not.
+Now, this may sound confusing and complicated, but really it’s not.

 The reason qualitative data is so valuable for a new business is because it focuses on customer understanding.

-Like what is your value proposition (more on that soon), who are your target customers and what are their pains and desires.
+That’s why qualitative data is so powerful because it helps you to answer the big questions in your business like what is your value proposition (more on that soon), who are your target customers, and what are their pains and desires.